Dead or Alive 2

 Final Words:

-I played the original DOA1 at arcades for only a short while, but I greatly and unexpectedly fell in love with the Dreamcast version of DOA2.
-(I originally rented the game and soon decided I needed to add it to my Dreamcast fighting game collection!)
-DOA2's Survival mode was really fun, and those tag-team throws never seemed to get old.
+I played the original DOA1 at arcades for only a short while, but I unexpectedly fell in love with the Dreamcast version of DOA2.
+(I originally rented the game and quickly decided I needed to add this one to my permanent Dreamcast fighting game collection.)
+1999-2000 was good times for us 3D fighting game lovers.
+DOA2's Survival mode in particular was a really fun single-player experience (especially when you got really good with a character and could destroy the AI competition).
+Also, this game's tag-team throws never seem to get old!

-While Dead or Alive 2 wasn't the most technically sound fighting game out there in 1999-2000, it was definitely a unique and an entertaining next-gen 3D fighter for its time.
-The counter and combo system offered an intuitive system that any 3D fighting game player can easily get into.
-The cool stage designs in particular was one of the most defining aspects of the game, in my eyes.
+While Dead or Alive 2 wasn't the most technically sound fighting game out there in 1999-2000, it was one of the better ones... and definitely a unique and an entertaining next-gen 3D fighter for its heyday.
+The counter and combo system offered intuitive gameplay that any 3D fighting game player can easily get into.
+The cool stage designs in particular were one of the most defining aspects of the game, in my eyes.

-Overlooking some of the unrefined gameplay quirks, DOA2's animation quality was top stuff for the time, especially the collision animations that bring the ouch factor.
-The variety of cool tag-team throws are also quite satisfying to discover, which vary depending on your team.
-I remember trying to get some of my TEKKEN and SoulCalibur friends into DOA2 on the Dreamcast - and we had fun playing it for a while (although our local arcade didn't have the game).
+Overlooking some of the unrefined and annoying gameplay / balance quirks, DOA2's animation quality was top stuff for the time... especially the stage transitions and collision animations that bring the always-appreciated ouch factor.
+The variety of cool tag-team throws are also quite satisfying to discover, which vary depending on your specific team of characters.
+A cool level of detail that makes the roster feel whole!
+I remember trying to get some of my TEKKEN and SoulCalibur friends into DOA2 on the Dreamcast — and we had fun playing it for a while (although our local arcade didn't have the game).

-While DOA2 has its strengths, the small character roster and overall "weird" artistic vibe of the game lead to my eventual boredom with the title.
-If the dev-team put more emphasis on authentic martial arts and likeable character designs (and less emphasis on boob jiggle physics), DOA2 might've retained my interest for longer period of time.
-At the end of the day, DOA2 was still a fun and accessible 3D fighter for its time - and probably one of the best installments of the series.
+While DOA2 has its strengths, the somewhat small character roster feels a bit lonely.
+Also, the overall "weird" artistic vibe and soft aesthetic of the game lead to my eventual boredom with the title.
+If the dev-team put more emphasis on authentic martial arts and more likeable (male and female) character designs, DOA2 might've retained my interest for a much longer period of time.
+At the end of the day, DOA2 is a fun and accessible 3D fighter for its time — and probably one of the coolest singular installments of the series.
+DOA2: Hardcore was a nice surprise and decent upgrade to the title, as well.

 ~TFG Webmaster | @Fighters_Gen